Operation Schwarz: Phase IV: Supreme Headquarters in encirclement (4 June – 9 June)

 The First Proletarian Division was sent to attack the valley of Sutjeska via Piva and Vučevo.
-As a dominant point, it was necessary take the hill at Vučevo, to make a corridor for the free passage over Sutjeska, in the direction of Zelengora and further to Bosnia.
+As a dominant point, it was necessary to take the hill at Vučevo, to make a corridor for the free passage over Sutjeska, in the direction of Zelengora and further to Bosnia.
 The German command also foresaw such a possibility, so it sent an advance force to take Vučevo.
 In a hand-to-hand battle, the forces of the 1st Proletarian Division managed to overcome the Germans and take control of this dominant point.
 The Germans then began to occupy the entire valley of the Sutjeska, from Tjentište to its confluence with the Drina near Čelebić.
 The 7th SS Division Prince Eugene penetrated in that direction, which surrounded the majority of forces and the central hospital.

 In the area around the canyons of Sutjeska and Suha, fierce battles began for the surrounding heights, which alternately fell into the hands of both.
 An area of 5–6 km was made for the passage of the majority of forces.
 The wounded were supposed to go there as well.

-The First Proletarian Division marched through Milinklade and on June 8, 1943, broke out on Zelengora.
+The First Proletarian Division marched through Milinklade and on 8 June 1943, broke out on Zelengora.
 The Second Proletarian Division was less fortunate.
 At the place of Bare, not far from Volujak, there was a scene of bloody battles with units of the 118th German Division.